Minor French Dependencies

 Discovered

-by France, part of French Madagascar
+Claimed by France as part of French Madagascar colony.

 14 Jun